transdigiware/blockchain/howto/ibp-v2-apis.md

 ```
 {:codeblock}

 Create a new user identity `name` and `secret` for the admin.
-Make sure to use different values than for the peer or ordering node identity you just registered.
+Make sure to use different values than for the peer or ordering node identity that you registered.
 The command looks similar to the following example:

 ```
 fabric-ca-client register --caname ca --id.name peeradmin --id.affiliation org1.department1 --id.type client --id.secret peeradminpw --tls.certfiles $HOME/fabric-ca-client/catls/tls.pem